rotki/rotki/docs/api.rst

    :resjsonarr string amount: The amount of DAI deposited or withdrawn from the DSR.
    :resjsonarr string amount_usd_value: The USD euivalent value of the amount of DAI deposited or withdrawn from the DSR.
 The rate is the DAI/USD rate at the movement's timestamp.
    :resjsonarr int block_number: The block number at which the deposit or withdrawal occured.
+   :resjsonarr int tx_hash: The transaction hash of the DSR movement

    :statuscode 200: DSR history succesfully queried.
    :statuscode 409: No user is currently logged in or currently logged in user does not have a premium subscription.
 Or makerdao module is not activated.